cha0s/Worlds-Beyond/README.md

 Download the zip file with the content folder at http://www.bridgeunitorzo.com/sites/default/files/WB.zip

 Extract the content folder to your base directory, and launch your brand new Worlds Beyond application!

+P.S.
+As I'm providing a binary for Windows, and documenting how I did it is a PITA, I'm skipping it for now.
+Eventually I'd like to get it compiling for VC++ anyways.
+I'd appreciate any help in that direction!